 PIJIP has reviewed copyright exceptions for research in all WIPO Member states, identifying the degree to which the Members' laws allow for reproduction and sharing for the purpose of text and data mining.
-Sean Flynn presented an early version of our research to WIPO in July 2020.
 Read more

 About the Global Network on Copyright User Rights